GwynethLlewelyn/LSL.novaextension/Tools/README.md

 Then change the directory to `/Tools` (where this README is located) and just compile the converter:

-`go build -o kwdbxmlconverter`
+`go build -o kwdbxmlconvert`

 and to run it from the command line, it's as easy as typing:

-`./kwdbxmlconverter`
+`./kwdbxmlconvert`

-If all goes well, you should get a `Linden Scripting Language.xml` file.
-This is for the _completions_ — therefore, you need to drop it on top of the file with the same name under `/Completions`.
+If all goes well, you should get XML on the output.
+This is for the _completions_ — therefore, you need to pipe the output to `/Completions/Linden Scripting Language.xml`.

+You can run `./kwdbxmlconvert --help` to see some more options.
+In particular, at the time of writing, `kwdbxmlconvert` can _optionally_ also generate a few XML tags for the syntax configuration file; however, you will need to manually copy & paste the output to the required section(s); the process is not fully automated yet (the syntax file is considerably more complex!).

-On Nova, just uncheck and check this extension — it should reload the new completions file (which also includes descriptions/tooltips).
+After you have copied the files to their proper places, go back to Nova and uncheck, then re-check this extension — it should reload the new completions file (which also includes descriptions/tooltips).
 If not, well, try to restart Nova.
 If not even that works, it means that my own code is unable to parse the latest version of the LSL2 Keyword Database.
 That's a bummer!
 Sorry, you'll have to deinstall this extension, and re-install it again, thus restoring the original files... and losing all your own work, unless you remembered to back it up!